OZworld

-Reo Okuma (born November 17, 1997), better known by his stage name OZworld, formerly known as R'kuma, is a Japanese rapper from Kadena, Okinawa Prefecture.
+Okuma Reo (born November 17, 1997), better known by his stage name OZworld, formerly known as R'kuma, is a Japanese rapper from Kadena, Okinawa Prefecture.
+He raps in both the Okinawan (Ryūkyūan) & Japanese languages.

 Early life

 Born to parents who divorced shortly after his birth, he was raised by his mother.
 His first music purchase was Def Tech's CD.

 Inspired by local artists, he developed an interest in street culture and began rapping during his first year of high school.
 He made his live debut performing at Okinawa City's "L-LINE" club during summer vacation.
 His 2015 collaboration with Rude-α, "CoCo ga OKINAWA" (recorded during his second year of high school), gained significant local attention.

 In 2016, OZworld (then known as R'kuma) competed in the 9th BAZOOKA!!!
 High School Rap Championship, despite having dropped out of high school that February—a decision he attributed to "various reasons."
 At the time, he admitted, "Honestly, I wasn’t in the mood to rap," yet the event became a pivotal moment in his career.

 Later that year, he returned for the 10th High School Rap Championship (held August 30), which featured an all-star lineup: five past champions and eleven contestants chosen by audience votes.
 His back-to-back participation marked a period of artistic redefinition.